nh-mike/gravity-sync-docker/README.md

 This assumes that the key generated is indeed located at `/tmp/id_rsa.pub`, that the remote username is `gravitysync` and that the remote system is located at `192.168.0.1`.

 #### Upgrade Instructions
+###### 3.5.0
+This version removes backup retention from GravitySync.
+This has happened upstream within GravitySync itself.
+For more information, read the [release notes](https://github.com/vmstan/gravity-sync/releases/tag/v3.5.0).

 ###### 3.0.0
 This version includes various neccesary configuration changes, including the changing of log directory mount points within the container.
 See [Gravity Sync Log Files](#gravity-sync-log-files) for the new mount points.<br />
 This version also adds two new configuration options, LOCAL_PH_INSTALL_TYPE and REMOTE_PH_INSTALL_TYPE